Perseid Meteor Shower Star Party 2017

-UIS Astronomy-Physics and Lincoln Memorial Gardens to host Perseid meteor shower viewing event
+UIS Astronomy-Physics and Lincoln Memorial Garden to host Perseid meteor shower viewing event

-The University of Illinois Springfield Astronomy-Physics Program and Lincoln Memorial Gardens will host a special Star Party to view the annual Perseid meteor shower.
+The University of Illinois Springfield Astronomy-Physics Program and Lincoln Memorial Garden will host a special Star Party to view the annual Perseid meteor shower.

-On the night of Sunday, August 11 the Star Party will start at midnight and run until dawn on Monday, August 12.
+On the night of Saturday, August 12 the Star Party will start at 8pm and run until midnight.

-Lincoln Memorial Gardens, 2301 East Lake Drive, Springfield, Ill.
+Lincoln Memorial Garden, 2301 East Lake Drive, Springfield, Ill.

 The Perseid meteor show is known for producing more fireball type meteors than any other meteor shower.
 In a dark location on any given night you between 3-5 meteors per hour can be spotted.
 During the peak of a shower like the Perseids one may observe up to 60 meteors per hour.

-The event may be canceled for cloudy weather.
-Questions about whether the weather is suitable for viewing should be directed to 217/206-8342 after 7 p.m. on August 11.
+The meteor viewing may be canceled for cloudy weather.
+Questions about whether the weather is suitable for viewing should be directed to 217/206-8342 after 7 p.m. on August 12.
 Or updates will be posted on the UIS Observatory Twitter feed (@UISObservatory).
 For more information on Star Parties, contact John Martin at 217/206-8342 or Joel Horwedel at Lincoln Memorial Gardens at 217/529-1111.

 The University of Illinois Springfield is a premier public university that provides students with a high-quality liberal arts education, exceptional public affairs opportunities, and outstanding professional preparation programs.
 UIS has four core strengths: (1) a teaching-focused academic experience; (2) an abundance of opportunities to collaborate; (3) a right-sized supportive community; and (4) a tradition of educating public servants and leaders.
 UIS has four colleges: business and management; education and human services; liberal arts and sciences; and public affairs and administration.